Shashi0989/Pythia/R.md

 being individually noisy). `np.unique` guards against duplicate edges (possible with many identical values, e.g. from a hard phase-space cut);
 the two size checks fall back to plain equal-width bins whenever there isn't enough data for quantile binning to be meaningful.
+This is used for the pT/mass-type observables' histograms (see below).

 ```python
 def _log_edges(lo, hi, nbins, floor=1.0):